dyfet/kakusu/README.md

 Kakusu is a header-only cryptographic toolkit for C++.
-It may be built and used either stand-alone with a C++17 compiler, or integrated with runtimes such as the Busuto C++ project, and soon with Hitycho for HPX applications.
+It may be built and used either stand-alone with a C++17 compiler, or integrated with runtimes such as the Busuto C++ project, and with Hitycho for HPX applications.

 Kakusu makes use of a backend crypto toolkit that can be selected at compile time.
 Cryupto backends currently includes either OpenSSL / Libressl, Wolfssl,